Paul Henry (broadcaster): Political career

-Controversies
+Views and controversies

 Female facial hair

-In March 2009, Henry caused offence by pointing out the facial hair of female guest anti-nuclear campaigner and Greenpeace worker Stephanie Mills.
+In March 2009, Henry caused offence by making fun of the facial hair of female guest anti-nuclear campaigner and Greenpeace worker Stephanie Mills.
 TVNZ stated that it had received a "handful" of complaints.
 Henry stated to the Sunday Star Times: "I certainly have no intention of apologising to people who have written in and complained.
 The key thing to me is what a fortunate life they must have that they can afford time and energy to complain about such an insignificant thing."

 Views on homosexuality

 In August 2009, Henry referred to homosexuals as "unnatural", prompting a complaint to the Broadcasting Standards Authority, which regulates broadcast radio and television content within New Zealand.
 In February 2010, the Broadcasting Standards Authority declined to uphold the complaint.

 Susan Boyle

 In November 2009, Henry sparked controversy when he called singer Susan Boyle 'retarded'.
 His comments led to almost 200 complaints to the Broadcasting Standards Authority and an apology from Television New Zealand.